How Your Shop Should Address the Tech Shortage

 It is amazing how much doing this one simple thing can make or break a shop.
-I’ve have watched managers belittle employees and treat them poorly and still expect the employee to step up with extra effort when needed.
+I’ve watched managers belittle employees and treat them poorly and still expect the employee to step up with extra effort when needed.
 It does not work that way.

 Treat all employees well.
 Have them involved somewhat in running the business.
 This way they have some “skin in the game” because everyone will benefit.
 I recommend taking an employee out to lunch occasionally cycling through all your employees.
 Talk to them, let them talk to you.
 Listen.

-As a manager step in to help even if it is to clean up a spill, unclog a toilet, help a tech work on a vehicle.
+As a manager step in to help even if it is to clean up a spill, unclog a toilet, or help a tech work on a vehicle.
 When it is hot, supply cool drinks.
 During the cold do everything to keep your employees warm.

 This is the most basic item that will affect technicians and customers alike.
-Is the shop welcoming and clean or dark, dirty and in disrepair?
+Is the shop welcoming and clean or dark, dirty, and in disrepair?
 Think about it, is your shop a nice place to spend a large chunk of your day?
 When looking for a job as a technician or other position I definitely looked at the facility as part of my consideration of working there.